When the convention center is the real anchor

 Best picks

-Official convention and waterfront sources show that this is a real visitor operating zone, not just a hotel alternative.
+Official convention and waterfront sources show that this is a real visitor operating zone, not just a generic hotel alternative.

 • Signature Boston describes the MCEC as a large convention facility with 516,000 square feet of exhibit space.